A Modified Suspension-Balance Model for Deformable Particle Suspensions: Application to Blood Flows with Cell-Free Layer: Results

+Using the same MSBM parameter values we have been using over the last sections, we also compare our simulation results from the MBSM with experimental results reported by Losserand {\it et. al.}~\cite{losserand2019}, who studied lateral migration of red blood cells (RBCs) in confined channel flows.
+They reported measured RBC velocities in channels of different sizes, and here we compare two of their cases with our simulations, which are shown in figure~\ref{fig:losserand}.
+Our MSBM approach with the current model parameters predict velocity profiles of different channels sizes comparably well with the experimental velocity profiles.

-To validate our simulation results, we use experimental data reported by Salame~\cite{salame2025} in a master's thesis.
-Salame studied the impact of hematocrit on CFL thickness in both $50 \, \mu$m and $25 \, \mu$m microchannels.
-Salame used RBCs suspended in phosphate-buffered saline (PBS) to prevent aggregation, and optical measurements of $\delta_{CFL}$ were obtained through high-speed imaging and image processing, which provided a consistent and reliable representation of the CFL thickness across varying conditions~\cite{salame2025}.
+To further demonstrate the validity of our method, we compare our CFL data predicted in channel flows with experimental data reported by Salame~\cite{salame2025}.
+Salame used RBCs suspended in phosphate-buffered saline (PBS) to prevent aggregation, and optical measurements of $\delta_{CFL}$ were obtained through high-speed imaging and image processing, which provided a consistent measurement of the CFL thickness across varying conditions~\cite{salame2025}.

-Comparison between theory and experiments can be found in figure~\ref{fig:CFLvsHemaExpSimA}).
-In this figure, we report the experimental results obtained by Salame~\cite{salame2025} for the idealized RBC suspension (green squares).
+Comparison can be found in figure~\ref{fig:CFLvsHemaExpSimA}, where we plot the experimental CFL data for the idealized RBC suspension (green squares) and our predicted ones.
 Salame managed to obtain CFL thickness values up to $\phi_b=0.2$.
-The experimental data shown in these plots is the information provided by box plots (or whisker plots), which shows important statistical information of the distribution of experimental data for each value of bulk hematocrit: minimum and maximum values, median, lower and upper quartiles.
+The experimental data covers the distribution of experimental data for each bulk hematocrit: minimum and maximum values, median, lower and upper quartiles.
 The green squares correspond to the experimental measurements obtained for the channel with a height of $50 \, \mu$m, while the blue squares are the results reported for the $25 \, \mu$m channel height.
 We also plot the CFL thickness results from the previously shown hematocrit profiles for the $50 \, \mu$m channel (see figure~\ref{fig:hemavsphibvar}), which are shown as red circles.

-From these plots, we can see that the CFL decreases with increasing hematocrit, and more importantly, our simulation results are in good agreement with the experimental observations, as our theoretical data lie within the distribution range for the Salame data.
+Overall, we can see that the CFL decreases with increasing hematocrit.
+More importantly, our simulation results are in good agreement with the experimental observations, as our data lie within the distribution range for the Salame data.

 In addition, we also compare the MSBM predictions (black triangles) with the experimental measurements reported for the $25 \, \mu$m channel-height (blue squares).
 Overall, we can observe that these results also follow the trend previously seen for the taller channel, since the CFL thickness tends to decrease as the bulk hematocrit increases.
 However, the CFL thickness values for the shorter channel are much smaller compared to the $50 \, \mu$m channel-height case.
 This indicates that the cell-free layer increases with channel height, which is consistent with results reported in the literature~\cite{qi2018time,salame2025}.
 It can also be seen that with the exception of the case $\phi_b=0.15$, our simulations predicts values of CFL thickness outside the range of values reported by Salame.